Phileep/rflink-to-mqtt/readme.md

 There is some conversions made to make the data more useable:
     Temp is converted to a float from hex
-    Wind direction is converted to a compass heading etc - details in the parseData function below
+    Wind direction is converted to a compass heading etc - details in the parseData function in the .ino file

 Requirements: